lammps/lammps/doc/src/Install_mac.rst

 ==============================

 LAMMPS can be downloaded, built, and configured for OS X on a Mac with `Homebrew <homebrew_>`_.
-The following LAMMPS packages are unavailable at this time because of additional needs not yet met: GPU, KOKKOS, LATTE, MSCG, MESSAGE, MPIIO POEMS VORONOI.
+(Alternatively, see the install instructions for :doc:`Download an executable via Conda <Install_conda>`.)
+The following LAMMPS packages are unavailable at this time because of additional needs not yet met:
+GPU, KOKKOS, LATTE, MSCG, MESSAGE, MPIIO POEMS VORONOI.

 After installing Homebrew, you can install LAMMPS on your system with the following commands: